Narda Custodio: Costume and appearance

 Filipino comics artist and illustrator Nestor Redondo originally conceptualised a distinct appearance for the superheroine: red bandeau with a gold star on each cap, red helmet with ruby encrusted gold winged accent, gold arm bracred shorts with elets, golden medallion belt with a loincloth at the center and red boots.

 In ABS-CBN's reimagined take on the iconic costume, three common elements remains the same: the winged headpiece, the stars on the bra and the loincloth on the middle.
 However, changes were also made including the addition of a red platform in each side of her hips.
 According to the costume designer Regi Cruz, he considered Jane de Leon's body frame and made sure she's comfortable in moving when doing stunts.
 Make-up artist Joel Atienza said that a "fresh and young" look would fit her.

 In an exclusive interview with Preview, Christian Mark Rodil revealed that it took around 8 months for the iconic costume to be finished.
 Its defining materials includes: durable and light materials like EVA rubber sheets, fiber glass resin, and leather.
 Mark also said he created five different prototypes to choose the final look.

 Powers and abilities

-Everytime Narda Custodio swallows the mythical stone, she transforms into the mighty warrior Darna, which possesses supernatural abilities including enhanced strength & speed, flight, swiftly dodge bullets and immunity to man-made weapons.
+Everytime Narda Custodio swallows the mythical stone, she transforms into the mighty warrior Darna, which possesses supernatural abilities including enhanced strength & speed, flight, can swiftly dodge bullets and is immune to all kinds of man-made weapons.